RQ vs Celery for Python

 Operational Overhead & Observability

 Production readiness hinges on visibility and lifecycle management.
-RQ provides a lightweight Flask-based dashboard for queue inspection.
+RQ provides a lightweight Flask-based dashboard (rq-dashboard) for queue inspection.
 Celery integrates with Flower, a real-time web monitor offering task metrics.
 Both require external instrumentation for enterprise-grade observability.

 # Celery Flower: Production startup with authentication and metrics